smruthiii/photo-search-app/README.md

 ### 'npm run start'

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The client will proxy the requests to the server and the server will be making requests to the Pexels APIs.